-States ramp up for biggest vaccination effort in US history
+States Ramp Up for Biggest Vaccination Effort in US History

 States are also working to expand the number of pharmacies, doctor’s offices and other providers that can administer COVID-19 vaccines, to ensure shots are conveniently available.

 But enrollment can be time-consuming, Reid said, because providers often need help filling out forms, getting technical systems working and going through inspections to ensure they can meet storage requirements.
-The Pfizer vaccine needs to be kept at minus 70 degrees Celsius (minus 94 F).
+The Pfizer vaccine needs to be kept at minus 94º F.

 Given the hurdles, Reid does not expect smaller pharmacies to become COVID-19 vaccine providers.